 Compared to the rest of Southeast Asia, Singapore is considered an expensive place for tourists.
-But did you know that you can get a meal in Singapore for as little as US$2?
+But did you know that you can get a meal here for as little as $2?
 Singapore street food is so affordable that most working adults eat out for lunch and dinner instead of preparing home-cooked meals.
-Read on to see how you can eat in Singapore like a local – the shiok* way.
+This in-depth guide shows how you can eat in Singapore like a local – the shiok* way.

 *Shiok (int./adj.): Expressing admiration or approval: ‘cool!’ ‘great!’ of food, a meal, etc.: delicious, superb.

 Truth is, there aren’t actually any food carts on the streets.
 From the 1960s through to the 1980s, the Singapore government decided to clear the streets and solve issues with food hygiene by stationing licensed food hawkers at permanent structures with electricity, water, gas, and seating for customers.
 These food centres – colloquially known as “hawker centres” – can host dozens of food stalls offering a wide range of cheap local cuisine.
 The tradeoff?
 No air conditoning, no table service, and you clear your own plates.

 Food centres are where you can find most popular Singaporean delicacies, like those Gordon Ramsay was challenged to make.
 If you just want to know what to eat in Singapore, these are the top local hawker dishes to try:

 [justified_image_grid aspect_ratio=1 title_field=title caption=fade mobile_caption=same overlay=hovered flickr_user=147823424@N06 flickr_gallery=147778102-72157691541158081]